The Benefits Of Chemical Peels For Your Skin

 Because superficial chemical peels only treat the surface of your skin, you may need multiple sessions to get your desired results and make them last longer.

-How do medium chemical peels work?
+How do medium peels work?

-As trichloroacetic is quite strong, it’s not always recommended for people with sensitive skin and even greater care has to be taken with medium to deeper skin tones to avoid post-inflammatory hyperpigmentation and burns.
+As trichloroacetic is quite strong, it’s not always recommended for people with sensitive skin.
+Even greater care has to be taken with medium to deeper skin tones to avoid post-inflammatory hyperpigmentation and burns.
 However, it can be beneficial for those wanting to improve signs of skin ageing, scarring and hyperpigmentation of the skin.
 Similarly, Jessner peels are great at targeting the same problems that TCA peels can but are also effective against acne.This is because, in both types of peels, the acids will reach deeper into the skin and cause stronger natural exfoliation.

 When you have a medium chemical peel, you may notice a lot more dryness and skin flaking during your recovery than you would with a superficial peel.
 It can take around a week of downtime for your skin to stop peeling but during this period you can apply lots of moisturizer to reduce the visibility of the skin shedding.
 In addition to brightening and smoothing your skin, the depth the acids penetrate can also help boost your collagen production, allowing your skin to look bouncy and youthful once healed.
 As with superficial peels, a course of peels 4-6 weeks apart is needed for noticeable results.
 How many peels you need will depend on your skin concerns, goals and how your skin responds to the treatment.